Fusion-Power-Plant-Framework/bluemira/documentation/source/installation.rst

 Setting up the environment and installing
 -----------------------------------------

-``Bluemira`` can be installed into a conda environment using miniforge by running the following steps in a mac or Ubuntu command terminal.
+``Bluemira`` can be installed into a conda environment using mambaforge by running the following steps in a mac or Ubuntu command terminal.

 .. code-block:: bash